I Tried Olaplex's No.8 Hair Mask & The Result Has To Be Seen To Be Believed

 How do you use the Olaplex No.8 Intense Bond Moisture Mask?

-Recommended for use once a week, the mask works best on shampooed, towel-dried hair.
+Suggested to be used once a week, the mask works best on shampooed, towel-dried hair.
 The brand's experts suggest applying one to three pumps through mid-lengths to ends, depending on your hair length and thickness.
+The smart pump allows for just the right amount of product to be applied.
 The formula isn't at all greasy or heavy; it feels just like a lightweight styling cream with a subtle orange blossom scent.
 I used a wide-tooth comb to brush the mask through and applied a little to my roots, which sometimes frizz up.
-Then I wrapped my hair in a hair turban to lock in heat and maximize results.
+Then I wrapped my hair in a hair turban to lock in heat and maximise results.

-London-based colorist Samantha Cusick is a huge fan of No.8, and recommends using the hair mask between salon visits.
+London-based colourist Samantha Cusick is a huge fan and recommends using the hair mask between salon visits.
 "You can damage your hair by doing nothing to it," she says.
-"This works deep inside the hair structure, and everybody has these breakable hair bonds, so everybody benefits.
-Olaplex is for everybody and every hair type and texture, whether that's naturally textured hair, virgin hair, color-treated hair, straight hair, and even hair extensions.
+"This works deep inside the hair structure and everybody has these breakable hair bonds, so everybody benefits.
+Olaplex is for everybody and every hair type and texture, whether that's naturally textured hair, virgin hair, colour-treated hair, straight hair and even hair extensions.
 Curly and natural textured hair tends to need more moisture in particular, and this mask really delivers."

 Does the Olaplex No.8 Intense Bond Moisture Mask work?

 Yes, and the before-and-after pictures are proof.
 In just 10 minutes, the mask breathed new life into my frazzled, split, twice-dyed lockdown hair.
-After a quick rinse and rough-dry using the ghd Helios, I gasped.
-My hair felt smooth, soft, and so much easier to manage.
-My hair has one big wave at the back, which often makes it difficult to wear it natural, but my lengths were so glossy and soft, I felt like I could skip my straighteners.
-This is the first hair product that has made me consider ditching the heat, so it's already leagues above anything else I've tried.
+After a quick rinse and rough-dry using the ghd Helios, £159, I gasped.
+My hair felt smooth, soft and so much easier to manage.
+My hair has one big wave at the back, which often makes it difficult to wear it natural, but my lengths were so glossy and soft, I felt as though I could ditch my straighteners.
+This is the first hair product that has made me consider ditching the heat, so it's already leagues above the aforementioned dupes.

-When I did go to straighten my hair the next day, it took me all of five minutes — my straighteners glided through my hair without snagging.
-I'm most impressed by how it minimized my broken hairs, frizzy roots, and split ends.
-I'm in desperate need of a trim, but somehow my hair looks and feels so much healthier.
-While Olaplex No.8 isn't a leave-in product, I decided to apply a pea-sized amount to the ends of my hair for extra smoothness and it worked really well, making it a multipurpose all-rounder.
+When I did go to straighten my hair the next day, it took me all of five minutes and my straighteners glided through my hair without snagging.
+I'm most impressed by how it minimised my broken hairs, frizzy roots and split ends.
+I'm in desperate need of a trim but, somehow, my hair looks and feels 10 times healthier.
+While Olaplex No.8 is not a leave-in product, I applied a pea-sized amount to the ends of my hair for extra smoothness and it worked so well, making it a multipurpose all-rounder.